Masahiro111/doc_laravel10.x/laravel10/ja/errors.md

 <a name="renderable-exceptions"></a>
 ### Reportable & Renderable Exceptions

-Instead of defining custom reporting and rendering behavior in your exception handler's `register` method, you may define `report` and `render` methods directly on your custom exceptions.
-When these methods exist, they will be automatically called by the framework:
+Instead of defining custom reporting and rendering behavior in your exception handler's `register` method, you may define `report` and `render` methods directly on your application's exceptions.
+When these methods exist, they will automatically be called by the framework:

     <?php